 - Identification and documentation of current gas loads by area, department, piece of equipment

 - Line sizing calculations, based on above

 - Review need for additional valving and/or pressure control to isolate or provide additional control to sections of the plant

 - Review facility isolation or abandonment (decommissioning of unused segments of gas piping)

 If this list seems daunting, there are third-party firms that professionally test and validate the integrity of the underground piping network.

-Monitoring For Trouble – There are many gas odor signals that go un-noticed or documented.
+Monitoring for Trouble – There are many gas odor signals that go unnoticed or documented.
 Are there any fluctuations in gas supply pressures or are your combustion systems experiencing pressure excursions that are tripping the gas pressure switches?
 Make sure plant personnel have a reporting mechanism for stray odors.
-Mother Nature is also a resource.
-Many times leaks are detected as someone notices dead grass, melting snow, or bubbles coming up from the ground after a rain storm.
+Nature is also a resource.
+Many times, leaks are detected as someone notices dead grass, melting snow, or bubbles coming up from the ground after a rain storm.

-Don’t let your facility be susceptible to lost production, unscheduled downtime, or even lost fuel dollars because your cathodic protection is not working or has not been tested.
+Don’t let your facility be susceptible to lost production, unscheduled downtime, or lost fuel dollars because your cathodic protection is not working or has not been tested